- 2 litres Devondale long life milk, full cream

-7. Once the 5 hours (or longer) has elapsed, remove the lid and you should find that it has set - check by carefully tilting the server - it shouldn't move.
+4. Once the 8 hours has elapsed, remove the lid and you should find that it has set - check by carefully tilting the bowel - it shouldn't move

-8. Pop it in the fridge for 3-4hours to COOL COMPLETELY before serving (if you scoop some out while still warm, it will turn back to liquid).
-ONCE COOL decant yoghurt into another container to store (if you store it in the server, I find there is quite a bit of separation after a few days, plus you can't use your server for anything else!).
+5. Pop it in the fridge for 2 to 3 hours to COOL COMPLETELY before serving (if you scoop some out while still warm, it will turn back to liquid).
+ONCE COOL decant yoghurt into Stertilized jars

 Shortcut Natural Yoghurt